petermc87/retro-snake/README.md

 ```

 ## Challenges
 This game was originally developed in 2021.
 After revisiting in 2023, `tkinter` module went through an update.
-The development of the the module moved to a new repository and required it to be installed locally in order for it to be run with this application.
+The development of the module moved to a new repository and required it to be installed locally in order for it to be run with this application.